b-dhillon/6protons/README.md

 You should have received a copy of the GNU Affero General Public License along with Six Protons.
 If not, see <http://www.gnu.org/licenses>.
 ```
-## Acknowledgements:
-Special thanks to the open source developer collective, Poimandres.
-For their development of the incredible React renderer for Three.js (react-three-fiber) as well as their useful GLTF to JSX transformer (gltfjsx).